 I wrote a little MonoDevelop Add-In that lets you duplicate the line you’re on (or multiple selected lines) by pressing Alt+Ctrl+Up to duplicate above or Alt+Ctrl+Down to duplicate below your current position.
 In combination with Alt+Up and Alt+Down (which move selected lines around), this comes in super handy for dealing with repetitive blocks of code (such as variable declarations).

-You can download the plug-in here: http://www.philippseifried.com/files/MonoDevDuplicateSelection.zip
+You can download the plug-in here (again, only works in Unity up to version 4.3): http://www.philippseifried.com/files/MonoDevDuplicateSelection.zip

 To install, close MonoDevelop and copy the DLL into the folder /Applications/Unity/MonoDevelop.app/Contents/MacOS/lib/monodevelop/AddIns on Mac, or [Unity install path]/Unity/MonoDevelop/AddIns on Windows.
 After starting MonoDevelop again, you can use the keyboard shortcuts, or access the functionality from the Edit menu.